Building out your own Sprinter van conversion is possible for most people, if you know where to start.

 5. Measure and plan your campervan layout

-Until you get the keys of your Sprinter van and spend some time inside the cargo area, it is difficult to get a feel for exactly how you want to use the space.
+Until you get the keys of your Sprinter van and spend some time inside the cargo area, it is difficult to get a feel for exactly how you want to use the space, and what van build essential features you want to include in your design.

 Some big questions many people ask about converting Sprinter vans is ‘how do you fit a toilet or shower in the van?’, as well as ‘what bed layout is best?’.

-To get ideas and inspiration for the best Sprinter van conversion layout for your build, check out the great Sprinter camper vans shared in these posts:
+To get ideas and inspiration for the best Sprinter van conversion layout for your build, check out the great Sprinter camper van build styles shared in these posts:

 Make sure you clearly and accurately mark out exactly where the larger features of your van conversion will go, so you can plan to build (or buy) and install them appropriately.